Table of Contents

 - Injections of corticosteroids or other medication may also be used to treat joint pain.

-- Knee braces can help to stabilize the knee and protect it from further injury.
+- Knee braces can help stabilize the knee and protect it from further injury.

-- Icing your knees for 15-20 minutes can help to reduce inflammation.
+- Icing your knees for 15-20 minutes can help reduce inflammation.

-- Medications such as ibuprofen can help to reduce pain and inflammation while you’re recovering fresh from surgery.
+- Medications such as ibuprofen can help reduce pain and inflammation while you’re recovering from surgery.